Pink-Crab/Perique-Registerables/README.md

 http://www.opensource.org/licenses/mit-license.html

 ## Change Log ##
+* 0.7.1 - Fixed bug where meta box hooks didn't fire due to race conditions getting current screen on init.
+Now deferred loading to meta box hooks on current_screen action.
 * 0.7.0 - Introduced the Shared Meta Box Controller for registering meta boxes and meta data for shared post types.
-* 0.6.4 - Added in a filter for metaboxes which allows for setting of view args based on the current post being displayed.
+* 0.6.4 - Added in a filter for meta boxes which allows for setting of view args based on the current post being displayed.
 Allows for passing of meta values to the view, without using get_post_meta in the view it self.
 * 0.6.3 - Now generates meaningful errors when Post Type, Taxonomy or Meta Box fails validation.
 * 0.6.2 - Removed issue where Meta_Box Registrar was trying to create an instance of Renderable not View.
 * 0.6.1 - Removed old code and tests
-* 0.6.0 - Now works with Perique 1.0.0 and updwards.
+* 0.6.0 - Now works with Perique 1.0.0 and upwards.
 Added in Registration middleware and uses own registrars and validators rather than being part of the the base models.
 * 0.5.0 -
   * Updated to reflect Perique (Plugin Framework) 0.5.0
   * Remove Ajax from registerables
 * 0.4.4 - Added wp_die() after emitting psr7 response in ajax.
-* 0.4.3 - Fixed merge issue with metabox view data.
+* 0.4.3 - Fixed merge issue with meta box view data.
 * 0.4.2 - Finalised Meta_Data, can now be added for Term and Post meta's when either CPT or taxonomy defined.
 Added in missing tests.
 * 0.4.1 - Minor bugfixes
-* 0.4.0 - Bumped inline with core, moved to min requirments of core v0.4.0
+* 0.4.0 - Bumped inline with core, moved to min requirements of core v0.4.0
 * 0.3.5 - Updated all code in src and tests to reflect the new Hook_Loader setup in core.
-* 0.3.4 - Removed the use !function_exists('get_current_screen') as phpscoper cant create a pollyfill due to not being loaded in global wp scope until needed.
-Now has custom method in metabo class to avoid.
+* 0.3.4 - Removed the use !function_exists('get_current_screen') as phpScoper cant create a pollyfill due to not being loaded in global wp scope until needed.
+Now has custom method in meta box class to avoid.
 * 0.3.3 - Fixed version issue with Core
 * 0.3.2 - Added in missing 'hierarchical' => $this->hierarchical for taxonomy registration
 * 0.3.1 - Extended tests for 100 coverage.
 * 0.3.0 - Finalised the move to composer, v2 was skipped as larger internal changes made.
 External API remained unchanged
 * 0.2.beta - Moved to composer, removed Guzzle for nyholm ps7 in its place.
-Uses HTTP helper for PS7 responses and tests now include form-urlend requests.
+Uses HTTP helper for PS7 responses and tests now include form-urlencode requests.